 Customer satisfaction matters to your company's future and energy efficiency matters to your customers.
 Pulte is a Building America Partner that brands its homes using ENERGY STAR.
-In 2004 J.D.
-Power and Associates, a market research firm, gave Pulte's various divisions top rankings in 14 of the 25 U.S. markets it surveys, including Detroit, Minneapolis/St. Paul and Philadelphia, and placed it among the top 3 companies in 23 of 25 markets including Chicago.
+J.D.
+Power and Associates, a market research firm, gave Pulte's various divisions top rankings in 12 of the 21 U.S. markets it surveys, including Las Vegas, Phoenix, and San Diego, and placed it among the top 3 companies in 17 markets.
+"We have seen a direct impact on our quality through the Building America Program.
+We are able to build a better product because of our consistent approach [in implementing Building America practices],"